Hello,

 I am Jennifer Watanabe.
 I am a wife, a mom of two grown sons, and a certified parent coach.

-I know what it’s like to feel stressed about parenting.
+I know what it’s like to feel stressed about parenting and managing my family life.

 Along the way I got support and guidance which made all the difference in helping me parent the way that I had always dreamed of.
-This support and guidance was transformative in the life of my family.
+This support and guidance was transformative.
+It made me a better parent and a better person.

 Let’s schedule a time for us to talk.
 We will find out if my coaching will help.